Skip to content

 Why Traditional PM Tools Don't Work for Agents

 Jira, Linear, Notion — they're all designed for humans.
 A human reads a ticket description, applies judgment, does the work, updates the status.
-An AI agent can do all of those things, but it needs structure that human PM tools don't provide: machine-readable acceptance criteria, scoped file permissions, automated review gates, and explicit handoff points between bot work and human review.
+An AI agent can do all of those things, but it needs structure that human PM tools don't provide: machine-readable acceptance criteria, scoped file permissions, automated review gates, and explicit handoff points between bot work and human review — the foundations of agent orchestration.

 We tried using Linear for our own agent workflows early on.
 It lasted a week.
 The agents could read tickets, but they had no way to signal 'I'm done, please review' in a way that triggered a human workflow.
 They'd mark tickets as Done when the code was written — before review, before CI, before anyone looked at it.
 The status labels meant different things to bots and humans, and the result was chaos.